-Not everyone can afford a high-end drone like ones from DJI.
-Every RC helicopter that made our list of the best RC helicopters delivers a fun experience for pilots.
-Some of them are best flown indoors, and others are built to be bought on a budget.
-However, the best of the best is the VOLANTEXRC RC Airplane.
+Not everyone can afford a high-end drone like the ones from DJI.
+Every copter that made our list of the best RC helicopters delivers a fun experience for pilots at a price point most can handle.
+Some aircraft are best flown indoors, and others are built to take to the skies.

 Credits — The team that worked on this guide